IRNiti/FSND/projects/02_trivia_api/starter/README.md

 }
 ```

 - Create question: When providing a question, answer, category and difficulty in the request body, a new question will be inserted into the database with the entered values.
 If the operation is succesful, the success value (True or False) as well as the id of the new question will be returned.
 As a note, the question and answer fields are mandatory so leaving one blank will throw a 400 error.
+Arguments to be provided in the request body: question, answer, difficulty, category.

 ##### Example